The Proverbs 22:6 Child

 • Place all bags, books/notes outside the classroom as instructed by the invigilator.

-• Raise hand if help is needed and wait to be attended to by the invigilator.
+• Raise your hand if help is needed and wait to be attended to by the invigilator.

-• Avoid any contact with classmates during examination.
+• Avoid any contact with classmates during examinations.

 • Students are not allowed to bring into examination rooms any unauthorised notes or any electronic devices capable of capturing, storing, displaying and/or transmitting visual, audio or verbal information.
 Examples of prohibited items include mobile phones, cameras, tablets, power banks, wired and wireless ear-pieces/earphones, smart wrist watches, fitness trackers, smart glasses, and pens with image capturing capabilities.